allensarmiento/coffee-shop-website/README.md

 ## Challenges

 ## Things to fix:
-- Text in homepage slider bar gets off place as the window size gets smaller
+- Text in homepage slider bar gets off place as the window size gets smaller [Done]
 - When going to new page, the navigation highlight needs to be changed to appropriate page